honkita/MathGenerator/README.md

 This application generates a Latex file with randomly generated questions, which varies from Quadratic factoring and Rational function questions.

+## Prerequisites to Run

+To run this, you will need the following:

+- Python 3 (Developed using Python 3.9.13)
+- Latex distribution (Recommended to also use PDFLatex since it allows for convinient PDF generation)

 ## Types of Questions

 All the question files use **Question** as an Interface.
 This means that each question class must have the following: